-The Registrar will record and report final grades in all classes on a percentage system unless an exception has been approved by University Council.
+The registrar will record and report final grades in all classes on a percentage system, according to the grade descriptors outlined above, unless an exception has been approved by University Council.

-All student grades in all classes must be reported according to procedures established by the Registrar.
+All student grades in all classes must be reported according to procedures established by the registrar.

-Each College has the responsibility for ensuring, at the beginning of each class, that students are familiar with the assessment procedures and their application to the literal descriptors.
+Each college has the responsibility for ensuring, at the beginning of each class, that students are familiar with the assessment procedures and their application to the literal descriptors.
+Grade modes must not change once registration in a particular class has begun.

-Unless approved by the College, all sections of a given course must adhere to the same system of assessment, either a percentage grading system or a pass-fail assessment system.
+Unless approved by the college, all sections of a given course must adhere to the same system of assessment, either a percentage grading system or a pass-fail assessment system.

-Exceptions:
+Exceptions

-University Council will receive and evaluate requests from Colleges desiring exceptions, such as pass/fail, to the percentage system of assessment.
+University Council will receive and evaluate requests from colleges desiring exceptions to the above grade descriptors. and percentage system of assessment, such as pass/fail, to the percentage system of assessment.
+The use of the P/F (pass/fail) and CR (completed requirements) grade modes is permitted for courses that are non-credit bearing and/or do not involve formal examinations, including, but not limited to: required non-credit seminar courses, orientation courses, honours or graduate seminar courses, and work experience courses.
+These courses need not be referred for exemption. but will be noted on the class syllabus.
+Grading exceptions will need to be approved and noted before registration into a class has opened.
 Required non-credit seminar courses need not be referred for exemption.
 Examples are orientation courses, honours or graduate seminar courses, fourth year and graduate thesis courses, etc. Normally, formal examinations are not held in such courses and they may be reported on a P/F (pass/fail) or CR (completed requirements) basis.